Establish a Disaster Recovery Plan for Your WordPress Site

 Either on a test site or locally, run through the complete restore process.
 Find all the potential issues and gaps, in the testing phase, instead of operating for the first time when there is an actual need to complete the process.

 Once the process is complete, review each step and address the problems.
 Also, do consider the time taken and if required, tweak the process accordingly.
-A critical WordPress update is always the best opportunity to test the recovery process.
+A critical WordPress update is always the best opportunity to test it disaster recovery process.

 Keep on testing the recovery process frequently and from time to time.
 You may also run the test on a daily basis because the more you run the process, the more efficient and quicker you can perform when faced with a real-life disaster.